 15. Gifts are Expected

-Alongside an invitation, guests are also handed an envelope where they are expected to put cash.
+Alongside an invitation, guests are also handed an envelope which they are expected to put cash.
 This gift of cash signifies a blessing for the couple and their married life.
 It may also be used to cover some of the costs of the wedding.

 To reiterate, everyone is invited to Cambodian weddings.
 Corollary to this, even if the guest is a stranger, they are anticipated to give at least $20 as a gift.
 In contrast, if the guest is a relative or a close friend, they have to give more than $20.